 Price Is Important But Not Most Important

 Many people fall into the trap of choosing the cheapest machine that looks to meet their needs.
 That may work out fine, but probably isn’t the best way to reach the ideal choice.
-Naturally, no-one should spend more than they can afford, but similarly it’s crazy to spend fifty pounds less on a machine, only to change it for a more expensive model six months later when you realise you’ve cut one too many corners.
+Naturally, no-one should spend more than they can afford.
+Similarly it’s crazy to spend less, only to upgrade it to a more expensive machine six months later.

 A better approach is to use price as a tie breaker when you’ve narrowed your choices down to a few machines, and can’t find a way to choose based on other factors.